 Legislation was re-introduced in March of 2017.
 Senate Bill 713 was introduced by Senator Maria Cantwell, with co-sponsor Senator Patty Murray, and H.R.
 1791 was introduced by Congressman Dave Reichert, with co-sponsors Representatives Adam Smith, Suzan DelBene, and Pramila Jayapal.
 The Senate bill has already passed out of committee and is now awaiting action on the Senate floor.

 We are working hard with our delegation to move these bills forward.
-To receive updates out designation status, sign up for our email newsletter.

 Why Create a Greenway Heritage Area